What is Supportive Living?

 The Concept of Supportive Living

-Supportive Living communities provide a higher degree of independence for the residents while helping to manage basic daily living activities such as bathing, taking medications, dressing, housekeeping or doing laundry.
+Supportive Living communities provide a higher degree of independence for the residents while helping to manage basic daily living activities such as housekeeping or doing laundry.
 Balanced meals are provided as well as various recreational and social activities.

-By personalizing services to meet the needs of the client, assisting in their daily living and encouraging independence, SupportiveLiving provides a solid base for a healthier and happy life.
+By encouraging independence, SupportiveLiving provides a solid base for a healthier and happy life.

 Our next blog will tackle the issue of when is the right time for an individual to consider SupportiveLiving for housing…